Injured on the Property of Another? Did you Slip and Fall?

 - Pain and suffering: Damages for pain and suffering typically compensate the victim for the physical pain caused by their injuries.
-These damages may also include compensation for emotional distress, which refers to the anxiety, depression, fear, frustration and other mental suffering that can develop as a result of an injury.
+These damages may also include compensation for emotional distress, which refers to anxiety, depression, fear, frustration, and other mental suffering that can develop as a result of an injury.

 - Loss of Consortium: The spouse of the injured party may be able to recover compensation for the loss of marital benefits.
 Loss of companionship, sexual relations, affection, and comfort are among the compensable marital benefits.
-Loss of consortium damages are typically awarded in cases of life-changing or permanent injuries.
+Loss of consortium damages is typically awarded in cases of life-changing or permanent injuries.

 - Other Damages: There are other damages available in certain situations, including loss of life’s enjoyment, compensation for disability or disfigurement, loss of companionship, etc.

-Attorneys at the law firm of Bartlett Legal Group, LLC, are frequently called upon for help by residents of Litchfield, Harford, Middlesex and New Haven Counties.
+Attorneys at the law firm of Bartlett Legal Group, LLC, are frequently called upon for help by residents of Litchfield, Harford, Middlesex, and New Haven Counties.
 Attorneys Frank C. Bartlett Jr. and William P. Burns Jr. are experienced with all types of personal injury cases, including premises liability injury cases.
 They can help you get past this distressing time and move forward with your life.